A variational inference framework for inverse problems: Base inverse problem model

 We consider linear inverse problems having the following formulation:

-where $\by$ is an $m\times 1$ vector of observed data, $\bK$ is a given design matrix of size $m\times m$, $\bx$ is a $m\times 1$ vector of unknown parameters and $\bvarepsilon$ is a Normal error vector of length $m$.
+where $\by$ is an $m\times 1$ vector of observed data, $\bK$ is a matrix acting as a linear operator of size $m\times m$, $\bx$ is a $m\times 1$ vector of unknown parameters and $\bvarepsilon$ is a Normal error vector of length $m$.
 For ease of illustration, we focus on the case where the vectors $\by$ and $\bx$ have equal length $m$ and therefore $\bK$ is a square matrix.
 Nevertheless, the methodology presented here can be adapted to the situation in which $\by$ has length $n$ different from and typically smaller than the length $m$ of $\bx$.
+Motivated by our biomedical application, we focus on a particular type of forward problem where $\bK$ is a kernel matrix.
+Another formulation of $\bK$ is discussed in the application to archaeological data treated in the supplementary material.

-We assume that the the vector of observations $\by$ has a one-to-one correspondence with the vector of parameters $\bx=(x_1,\ldots,x_m)$.
-For simplicity, here we only model first nearest neighbor interactions between elements of $\bx$.
-If these elements are identified by a system of coordinates, then first nearest neighbor interactions are those originating from one parameter and those in adjacent locations.
+We assume that the the vector of observations $\by$ has a one-to-one correspondence with the vector of parameters $\bx=(x_1,\ldots,x_m)$ to be estimated.
+For simplicity, here we only model first nearest neighbor interactions, or differences, between elements of $\bx$.
+If these elements are identified by a system of coordinates in two dimensions, then first nearest neighbor interactions are the differences between one parameter and those in adjacent locations on the horizontal and vertical coordinates of the parameter.